AyemunHossain/Django/Creating Text Editor Box/readme.txt

 .............Before this you need to create a project and add models and create superuser account and must need to ok everythings ...if yes then step forward with me

+There's a library available for creating awsome textbox and manyothers called : tinymce So i am gonna use that for creating textbox purpose.

 1.....To install--- pip install django-tinymce4-lite